PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{BBCSport. } BBCSport contains 737 documents from the BBC Sport website corresponding to sports news articles in five topical areas from 2004-2005.
-The dataset provided by the database have been preprocessed by stemming, stop-word removal, and low term frequency filtering.
-In this experiment, we reduce the dimension number of feature vectors to 500 by PCA.
+BBCSport contains 737 documents in five classes.
+The data provided by the database has been preprocessed by stemming, stop-word removal, and low term frequency filtering.
+In this experiment, we reduced the dimensionality of feature vectors to 500 by PCA.

-The results on BBCSport are summarized in Table \ref{tab:BBCSport}.
+The results on BBCSport are summarized in Table~\ref{tab:BBCSport}.
 We can observe that PMSSC yields the second best clustering accuracy and subspace-preserving error.
 LRSC yields the best clustering accuracy due to good connectivity.
-For small-scale datasets such as BBCSport and ORL, the computational complexity of PMSSC is slightly higher than SSC-OMP because the advantage of reducing data size by sampling multiple subsets is diminished.
+For small-scale datasets such as BBCSport and ORL, the speed of PMSSC is slightly lower than for SSC-OMP because the advantage of reducing data size by sampling multiple subsets is diminished.